A Dual Active-Set Solver for Embedded Quadratic Programming Using Recursive LDL' Updates: Comparison to similar QP algorithms

 \subsection{Other active-set methods}

-As is shown in \cite{best1984equivalence}, many active-set methods in the literature are mathematically equivalent, in the sense that they produce the same sequence of iterates before reaching the solution, and Algorithm \ref{alg:dual-as} belongs to the family of methods considered therein.
+As is shown in \cite{best1984equivalence}, many active-set methods reported in the literature are mathematically equivalent, in the sense that they produce the same sequence of iterates before reaching the solution, and Algorithm \ref{alg:dual-as} belongs to the family of methods considered therein.
 For example, the proposed method is mathematically equivalent to the active-set algorithms presented in \cite{10.1007BF02591962,fletcher1971general,dantzig1998linear}.
-The differences between these active-set algorithms are numerical, e.g., how the systsems of linear equations are solved and book-keeping of iterates, while they are mathematically equivalent, i.e., they produce the same sequence of iterates before reaching the solution.
+The differences between these active-set algorithms are numerical, e.g., how the systems of linear equations are solved and book-keeping of iterates.

-The proposed method also has a similar interpretation as the dual active-set methods in \cite{falt2019qpdas} (QPDAS) and in \cite{axehill2006mixed} (DRQP) as a primal active-set method applied to the dual problem \eqref{eq:qp-dual}.
+The proposed method also shares the interpretation of the dual active-set methods in \cite{falt2019qpdas} (QPDAS) and in \cite{axehill2006mixed} (DRQP) as a primal active-set method applied to the dual problem \eqref{eq:qp-dual}.
 Instead of handling unbounded subproblems directly, as is done in the proposed method, QPDAS performs proximal-point iterations on the dual problem.
-Furthermore, the factorization used for solving the subproblems are different and, similar to GI (see Section \ref{ssec:gi}), QPDAS computes a step length instead of $\lambda^*_k$.
-DRQP differs from the proposed method in that it works on a sparse QP formulation rather then the dense formulation.
+Furthermore, the factorization used for solving the subproblems is different.
+DRQP differs from the proposed method in that it works on a sparse QP formulation rather than a dense one.
 By doing so, the subproblems are solved using a Riccati recursion, which leads to a linear computational complexity in the horizon of the MPC problem when solving the subproblems.
+DRQP cannot, however, detect primal infeasibility directly and does not perform low-rank updates to reduce computations, while the proposed algorithm does both (see Section~\ref{ssec:infeas} and Section~\ref{ssec:ldlupdate}, respectively, for details).

-Recursively updating an LDL$^T$ factorization when solving the subproblems in an active-set method are described in the context of primal active-set methods in \cite{gill1974methods}.
-Since the constraints are particularly simple for the dual problem \eqref{eq:qp-dual}, some of the computations described in \cite{gill1974methods}, hence, simplifies when used in the context of the proposed dual active-set method.
+Recursively updating an LDL$^T$ factorization when solving the subproblems in an active-set method is described in the context of primal active-set methods in \cite{gill1974methods}.
+Since the constraints are particularly simple for the dual problem \eqref{eq:qp-dual}, some of the computations described in \cite{gill1974methods} simplify when the factorization is used in the context of the proposed dual active-set method.